 In November 2003, the Company's Board of Directors adopted a Code of Ethics that applies to the CEO, chief financial officer and controller.
 In October 2008, we amended our Code of Ethics in order to update it and expand its applicability to additional senior officers.
 In December 2009, we combined the Code of Ethics together with certain Standards of Business Conduct to strengthen the Company's Ethics and Compliance Program.
 In October 2014, and again in December 2016, we amended and expanded the Company's Ethics and Compliance Program, in order to strengthen certain provisions thereunder.
 In July 2020, we updated the reference to the Company's Chairman of the Corporate Audit Committee due to the replacement of Mr. Berger by Mr. Ripstein.
-A copy of the Company's updated Code of Ethics may be obtained, without charge, upon a written request addressed to the Company's investor relations department, Nitzba City, Plot 300, Bldg.
-A, 7th floor, POB 112, Rosh Ha'Ayin 4810002, Israel (Telephone no. +972-3-543-1000) (e-mail: ir@ceragon.com).
+A copy of the Company's updated Code of Ethics may be obtained, without charge, upon a written request addressed to the Company's investor relations department, 3 Uri Ariav st., Bldg.
+A (7th Floor) PO Box 112, Rosh Ha'Ayin, Israel, 4810002 (Telephone no. +972-3-543-1000) (e-mail: ir@ceragon.com).
 In addition, it is also available on the Internet at www.ceragon.com.
-However, information contained on our website does not constitute a part of this annual report.
+However, information contained on our website does not constitute a part of this Annual Report.